Complaint, Feedback and Appeals

 Formal complaint process

-If your attempts to resolve the issue informally have failed or you wish to move directly to the formal complaint process, then a written compliant will be submitted via the OCCC Complaint/Grievance form and submit to the Office of the Dean of Students.
+If your attempts to resolve the issue informally have failed or you wish to move directly to the formal complaint process, then a written compliant will be submitted via the OCCC Complaint/Grievance form and submit to the Office of the Vice President for Student Affairs.
 Please view the entire Student Conflict Resolution and Grievance Policy and Process here.

 Information on Employee Grievance can be found on the Human Resources website.
 The OCCC Compliant/Grievance form is available to use.